Neutron lifetime and dark decay of the neutron and hydrogen

-A sterile particle $n'$ so closely degenerate in mass with the neutron can be introduced {\it ad hoc} but this does not look very appealing.
-However, the it becomes more natural if $n'$ is considered as a neutron of parallel dark world, coined as mirror world, which is an identical or almost identical copy of the ordinary particle sector (for reviews, see e.g. Refs. \cite{Alice,Foot}).
-In this picture all ordinary particles: the electron $e$, proton $p$, neutron $n$ etc., should have exactly or nearly mass-degenerate invisible twins: $e'$, $p'$, $n'$, etc. which are sterile to our strong and electroweak interactions $SU(3)\times SU(2)\times U(1)$ but have their own gauge interactions $SU(3)'\times SU(2)'\times U(1)'$.
+In this view, it would natural to consider new fermion $n'$ as a dark twin of the neutron $n$ from a parallel hidden sector, coined as mirror world, which is an identical copy of ordinary particle sector (for reviews, see e.g. Refs. \cite{Alice,Foot}).
+The identical form of two sectors can be ensured by a discrete symmetry, $Z_2$ parity.
+In this picture all ordinary particles: the electron $e$, proton $p$, neutrinos $\nu$ etc., should have exactly mass-degenerate invisible twins: $e'$, $p'$, $\nu'$, etc. which are sterile to our strong and electroweak interactions $SU(3)\times SU(2)\times U(1)$ but have their own gauge interactions $SU(3)'\times SU(2)'\times U(1)'$.

-This concept suggests intriguing connection between the neutron lifetime and dark matter puzzles.
 Mirror matter, with its features of being baryon-asymmetric, atomic and thus dissipative, can represent part or even entire amount of dark matter in the Universe, with specific implications for the cosmological evolution, formation and structure of galaxies and stars, etc. \cite{BDM,BCV,BCV2}.

 Interestingly, the baryon asymmetries in both ordinary and mirror worlds can be generated by particle processes that violate $B\!-\!L$ and $CP$ in both sectors ~\cite{BB-PRL} which can explain the relation between the dark and visible matter fractions in the Universe, $\Omega'_B/\Omega_B \simeq 5$.
 On the other hand, the same interactions can induce mixing phenomena between ordinary and mirror particles.
 In fact, any {\it neutral} particle, {\it elementary or composite}, may have a mixing with its mirror twin.
 E.g.\ three ordinary neutrinos $\nu_{e,\mu,\tau}$ can be mixed with their mirror partners $\nu'_{e,\mu,\tau}$ which in fact are most natural candidates for the role of sterile neutrinos \cite{ABS}.